Tesla Model Y review (2024): Best electric SUV?

 Read next: A list of our favourite phone holders

-In terms of charging, the Model Y supports up to 210 kW of input via its CCS charging port, which at the time of writing, is just shy of the Supercharger V3’s peak capacity of 250 kW.
-Nevertheless, it’ll go from 0-80% in just 20 minutes when connected to an ultra-rapid DC charger.
-Plug the Model Y into a V2 Supercharger (capped at 150 kW) and it’ll take roughly 30 minutes, instead.
-Should you opt for a non-Tesla branded charger, such as a more commonly found 50 kW motorway charger, and it’ll take around 1hr 20mins.
+In terms of charging, the Model Y supports up to 250 kW of input via its CCS charging port.
+Nevertheless, it’ll go from 10-80% in just 25 minutes when connected to an ultra-rapid DC charger, such as Tsla’s Supercharger V3.
+Plug the Model Y into a V2 Supercharger (capped at 150 kW) and it’ll take roughly 40 minutes, instead.
+Should you opt for a non-Tesla branded charger, such as a more commonly found 50 kW motorway charger, it’ll take around 1-2 hours.

-As for AC charging, the Model Y has an 11 kW onboard charger, which means when it’s connected up to three-phase power, it’ll take seven hours to recharge from empty to full via its Type 2 port.
-A 7 kW input will take 11 hours, while a three-pin wall socket will be a whopping 33 hours.
+As for AC charging, the Model Y has an 11 kW onboard charger, which means when it’s connected to three-phase power, it’ll take 8-9 hours to recharge from empty to full via its Type 2 port.
+A 7 kW input will take 11 hours, while a three-pin wall socket will take roughly 40 hours.

 Find the best Tesla Model Y deals

 Of course, you can also recoup energy when on the move via regenerative braking.
 The Model Y, much like its smaller sibling, allows for one-pedal driving.
-Whereby, when lifting off the accelerator pedal one can bring the SUV to a complete standstill.
-It’s a shame, however, that there’s no degree of customisation via the use of flappy paddles or via the infotainment system.
+When lifting off the accelerator pedal one can bring the SUV to a complete standstill.
+It’s a shame, however, that there’s no degree of customisation via the use of paddle shifters or via the infotainment system.

-Here, both the Hyundai Ioniq 5 and Kia EV6 offer consumers a plethora of options from light to adaptive regenerative braking levels.
-One can only hope that the American automaker will reintroduce the ability to customise the harshness through the display via a firmware update; the option used to be present in older software versions of the Model 3, but was inexplicitly removed in 2020.
+Some of its competitors, such as the Hyundai Ioniq 5 and Kia EV6 offer a plethora of options from light to adaptive regenerative braking levels.
+One can only hope that the American automaker will reintroduce the ability to customise the harshness through the display via a firmware update; as it was present in the older-generation Model 3, but was inexplicitly removed in 2020.

 Tesla Model Y drive settings